wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/ignore-tyk-oas.md

 }
 ```

-In this example the ignore authentication middleware has been configured for HTTP `GET` requests to the `/status/200` endpoint.
+In this example the ignore authentication middleware has been configured for requests to the `GET /anything` endpoint.
 Any such calls will skip the authentication step in the Tyk Gateway's processing chain.
- - The allow list has been configured to be case sensitive, so calls to `GET /Status/200` will not skip authentication
+ - the middleware has been configured to be case sensitive, so calls to `GET /Anything` will not skip authentication

-The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the API-level response header transform.
+The configuration above is a complete and valid Tyk OAS API Definition that you can import into Tyk to try out the Ignore Authentication middleware.

 ## Configuring the middleware in the API Designer

-Adding Ignore Authentication to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the steps taken in this short video:
+Adding and configuring the Ignore Authentication middleware to your API endpoints is easy when using the API Designer in the Tyk Dashboard, simply follow the following steps:

- < placeholder for video >
+#### Step 1: Add an endpoint for the path
+From the **API Designer** add an endpoint that matches the path you want to rewrite.

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-endpoints.png" alt="Tyk OAS API Designer showing no endpoints created" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-add-endpoint.png" alt="Adding an endpoint to an API using the Tyk OAS API Designer" >}}

+{{< img src="/img/dashboard/api-designer/tyk-oas-no-middleware.png" alt="Tyk OAS API Designer showing no middleware enabled on endpoint" >}}

+#### Step 2: Select the Ignore Authentication middleware
+Select **ADD MIDDLEWARE** and choose the **Ignore Authentication** middleware from the *Add Middleware* screen.

+{{< img src="/img/dashboard/api-designer/tyk-oas-ignore.png" alt="Adding the Ignore Authentication middleware" >}}

+##### Step 2: Optionally configure case-insensitivity
+ If you want to disable case-sensitivity for the path that you wish to skip authentication, then you must select **EDIT** on the Ignore Authentication icon.

+ {{< img src="/img/dashboard/api-designer/tyk-oas-ignore-added.png" alt="Ignore Authentication middleware added to endpoint - click through to edit the config" >}}

+ This takes you to the middleware configuration screen where you can alter the case sensitivity setting.
+ {{< img src="/img/dashboard/api-designer/tyk-oas-ignore-config.png" alt="Configuring case sensitivity for the path for which to ignore authentication" >}}

+ Select **UPDATE MIDDLEWARE** to apply the change to the middleware configuration.

+ ##### Step 3: Save the API
+ Select **SAVE API** to apply the changes to your API.